-The 2018 RM-Z450 is the first production motocross bike to feature the BFRC shock as standard equipment.
-The new shock shares technology with the all-new 2018 GSX-R1000R sportsbike.
+The first production motocross bike to feature the BFRC shock as standard equipment.
+This latest shock design shares technology with Suzuki's flagship GSX-R1000R sportsbike.
 The design balances pressure above and below the piston to better control the stroke and smooth out reactions to bumps and chop, even under severe braking.

-The 2018 RM-Z450 has a fresh new look that enhances Suzuki’s already distinctive design theme.
+The latest generation of RM-Z motocrossers sport a fresh new look that enhances Suzuki’s already distinctive design theme.
 The evolution starts with aggressive “Beak DNA” which projects a dynamic arrow form extending from the front fender through the radiator shrouds.
 Finished in Suzuki yellow with new team graphics and logos, the most potent RM-Z450 yet is recognisable at a glance.
 The styling refresh also extends to the seat shape, which makes moving between seated and standing positions easier, as well as shifting weight front or rear.
 And for racers, easier is always faster!

-Lighter wheel rims and new Bridgestone Battlecross X30 tyres maximise grip for improved agility and control in a wide range of track conditions.
+Lighter DID wheel rims and the latest Bridgestone Battlecross X30 tyres maximise grip for improved agility and control in a wide range of track conditions.
 Finished in durable black for a factory look, the new rims have an optimised cross section, which maintains strength while also reducing critical rotating mass by 70g total.
-A larger 270mm wave disc up-front improves stopping performance.
+A large diameter 270mm wave disc up-front provides phenomenal stopping performance.

 Renthal Aluminium Fatbar

 Fitted as standard equipment , the top-shelf Renthal aluminium Fatbar offers more strength and less vibration than standard size aluminium handlebars.

 Rich & Lean Fuel Couplers